 Probiotics and Prebiotics: They Work Synergistically

-It’s important to remember that both probiotics and prebiotics work together, synergistically.
-While you may load up on probiotic supplements, it won’t do your body much good if you continue to eat a diet devoid of fresh fruits, vegetables and other foods rich in inulin, fructans and oligosaccharides.
-Similarly, a diet rich in prebiotics will give your intestinal flora something to feed on, but it’s likely that your intesinal flora could use a boost if you’ve typically eaten a poor diet or been at antibiotics at some point (that is, if you’ve lived like most of us).
+It's important to remember that both probiotics and prebiotics work together, synergistically.
+While you may load up on probiotic supplements, it won't do your body much good if you continue to eat a diet devoid of fresh fruits, vegetables, and other foods rich in inulin, fructans, and oligosaccharides.
+Similarly, a diet rich in prebiotics will give your intestinal flora something to feed on, but it's likely that your intestinal flora could use a boost if you've typically eaten a poor diet or been at antibiotics at some point.

 1. Inulin May Help with Iron Uptake.
 Science Daily.